mahderateka/porfolio/content/blog/built-in-contact-form.md

 ---
-title: "Built-in Contact Form"
-subtitle: "Form to email feature powered by Formspree"
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter."
-date: 2019-07-01
-author: "Eric Anderson"
+author: Eric Anderson
+categories:
+- Theme Features
+date: "2019-07-01"
 draft: false
+excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
+All you need to activate the form is a valid recipient email address saved in the form front matter.
 images:
 - /blog/assets/built-in-contact-form-thumbnail.png
 - /blog/assets/built-in-contact-form-feature.png
+layout: single
 series:
 - Getting Started
+subtitle: Form to email feature powered by Formspree
 tags:
 - hugo-site
-categories:
-  - Theme Features
-layout: single
+title: Built-in Contact Form
 ---

 ![Formspree Logo](/blog/assets/formspree-logo.png)